Discover Cities and Towns in the Triangle

 Great schools, a major shopping center, plenty of home choices, proximity to Raleigh and Research Triangle Park... what more could you want in a community?
-Morrisville is a popular place to live because of its convenience to major employers, but the town's own amenities (including the Park West Shopping Center) make it a top choice for home buyers.
+Morrisville is a popular place to live because of its convenience to major employers, but the town's amenities (including the Park West Shopping Center) make it a top choice for home buyers.

 Raleigh is North Carolina's capital city.
-It's home to the state government buildings, dozens of museums and historic sites, historic neighborhoods, spacious parks, premier universities (including North Carolina State University), and popular festivals.
+It's home to state government buildings, dozens of museums and historic sites, historic neighborhoods, spacious parks, premier universities (including North Carolina State University), and popular festivals.
 The city's real estate options are just as diverse as its attractions.
 Condos are prevalent in Downtown Raleigh, historic homes and prestigious neighborhoods are found inside the I-440 beltline, and luxurious estate homes are common in North Raleigh.